It’s hard watching someone make mistakes, especially if you already know how to avoid them.

 Pros of micromanagement

-The manager has everyone reporting back to them with frequent status reports, letting them check that everything is being done to their standards.
-This, in turn, is great for guiding smaller teams and new employees.
+Maybe the manager has everyone reporting back to them with frequent status reports, letting them check that everything is being done to their standards.
+Again, this can be useful for guiding smaller teams and new employees, where there will be a clear knowledge gap.

 Cons of micromanagement